-- Ring Doorbell/Stick Up Camera (discontinued): The orange button on the back.
+- Ring Video Doorbell (2nd generation): Orange button on the back.

-- Ring Doorbell 2/Doorbell Elite: The smaller black button on the front.
+- Ring Video Doorbell 2: Small black button on the front.

-- Ring Doorbell Pro: The smaller black button on the right side of the device.
+- Ring Video Doorbell Pro: Small black button on the right side of the device.

-- Ring Spotlight Camera/Floodlight Camera: The button on top of the camera.
+- Ring Spotlight Camera/Ring Floodlight Camera: Button on top of the camera.

-- Ring Stick Up Camera Battery/Wired: The orange button on the bottom of the camera, inside the bottom cover.
+- Ring Stick Up Camera Battery/Wired: Orange button on the bottom of the camera, inside the bottom cover.

 After performing a hard reset, wait a minute and then repeat the setup process, once again making sure: